weech/GRIB.jl/README.md

 ## Installation
 Currently working on getting this added to the general registry.
 For now you can add it with `add https://github.com/weech/GRIB.jl` from the Pkg prompt.
+It uses the conda package manager for dependencies, so installation will be slow if it is not already installed.

 ## GribFile
 A `GribFile` functions similarly to a Julia `IOStream`, except that instead of working as a stream